spacetelescope/jwst/docs/jwst/photom/main.rst

 from countrate to surface brightness.
 Variance arrays are multiplied by the square of the conversion factors.

-The MIRI MRS data has a time-variable photometric response that is significant at long wavelengths.
-Using observations of calibration standard stars a correction has been constructed using an exponential function that asymptotically approaches a constant value in each band.
-A plot of the count rate loss as a function of MRS band is given in Figure 1.
+MIRI MRS data have a time-variable photometric response that is significant at long wavelengths.
+A correction has been derived from observations of calibration standard stars.
+The form of the correction uses an exponential function that asymptotically approaches a constant value in each wavelength band.
+A plot of the count rate loss in each MRS band, as a function of time, is shown in Figure 1.

 .. figure:: Model_summary.png
    :scale: 50%
    :align: center

 Figure 1:
-Time-dependent decrease in the observed MRS count rate from internal flat calibration observations.
+Time-dependent decrease in the observed MRS count rate as measured from internal flat-field exposures.
 Solid points illustrate measurements at the central wavelength of each of the 12 MRS bands;
-curves represent the best fit models used for correction by the pipeline.
+curves represent the best fit models used for correction in the pipeline.

-If the time-dependent throughput correction has been determined for a MRS band the photom reference file will contain additional extension of binary tables containing the correction parameters.
+The MRS photom reference file contains a table of correction coefficients for each band in which a correction has been determined.
+If the time-dependent coefficients are present in the reference file for a given band, the photom step will apply the correction to the exposure being processed.